spatie/laravel-medialibrary/docs/working-with-media-collections/defining-media-collections.md

 ## Defining a fallback url or path

 If your media collection does not contain any items, calling `getFirstMediaUrl` or `getFirstMediaPath` will return `null`.
-You can change this by setting a fallback url and/or path
+You can change this by setting a fallback url and/or path using `useFallbackMediaUrl` and `useFallbackMediaPath`.

 ```php
 use Spatie\MediaLibrary\File;